eurog33k/luna/README.md

 ==========

-Luna is a Xojo-based framework that can be used to create RESTful APIs for MySQL and Amazon Aurora databases.
+Luna is a Xojo-based framework that can be used to create RESTful APIs for MySQL, PostgreSQL, SQLite and Amazon Aurora databases.

 With Luna, Xojo developers can quickly and easily implement feature-rich, professional, secure, and scalable REST APIs.